 Every holiday season, Bellingrath Gardens and Home in Theodore host Magic Christmas in Lights.
-This is a favorite Gulf Coast holiday tradition, attracting thousands of guests who stroll through a magical light display with more than 1,100 set pieces and 15 scenes.
-Over 3 million lights illuminate the 65-acre Garden estate.
+This is a favorite Gulf Coast holiday tradition, attracting thousands of guests who stroll through a magical light display with more than 1,100 set pieces and fifteen scenes.
+Over three million lights illuminate the sixty-five-acre garden estate.
 The Bellingrath Home is lavishly decorated and enhanced with beautiful poinsettias.
 Every night there is a choral performance on the South Terrace of the Home.
-Guests may also get hot chocolate and other beverages on Live Oak Plaza.
-Magic Christmas in Lights was included in Top 20 of Southeast Tourism Society Festivals & Events and ranked among “10 Best Botanical Garden Holiday Light Displays” by the USA Today.
+Guests may also get hot chocolate and other beverages at Live Oak Plaza.
+Magic Christmas in Lights was included in the Top 20 of Southeast Tourism Society Festivals & Events and ranked among “10 Best Botanical Garden Holiday Light Displays” by USA Today.

 Noccalula Falls Park and the City of Gadsden hold a big holiday celebration every year.
-Christmas at the Falls features millions of lights throughout the park creating spectacular walking trails or a magnificent view from the vantage of a park’s train ride.
+Christmas at the Falls features millions of lights throughout the park, illuminating walking trails or magnificent views from the park’s train's vantage.
 In addition to seeing impressive light displays, families can try cookie decorating, visit the petting zoo, and warm up with hot chocolate.
-Drop a visit to Santa Claus, take a picture, and send a letter to the North Pole in a special mailbox at the Old Post Office.
+Drop by to visit Santa Claus, take a picture, and send a letter to the North Pole in a special mailbox at the Old Post Office.

 Tinsel Trail is a spectacular free display of live Christmas trees that can be seen in Downtown Huntsville's Big Spring Park.
-Since 2010 volunteers, families, businesses and various organization decorate trees for the holidays.
+Since 2010 volunteers, families, businesses, and various organizations decorate trees for the holidays.
 Every winter, about 300 trees are sparkling with lights and colors for the whole community to enjoy.
-The Tinsel Trail can be accessed from Williams Avenue and Church Street where parking with meters is available.
+The Tinsel Trail can be accessed from Williams Avenue and Church Street, where parking with meters is available.